Vintaurus/PnP_GetAndSetSiteTemplate/README.md

 # PnP_GetAndSetSiteTemplate
-An example for getting and setting the provisioning template with pages and web parts.
-More information you will find in the blog (coming soon!)
+An example of getting and setting the provisioning template with pages and web parts.
+More information you will find on the blog (coming soon!)